verhas/jamal/README.md

 `include file_name`

-The name of the file can be absolute or it can be relative to the file that imports the other file.
+The name of the file can be absolute, or it can be relative to the file that includes% the other file.
+Any file name starting with the letters `res:` are considered to be resource files in Java.
+This makes it possible to load macros that are provided with JAR libraries and are on the classpath.

 Use `include` to get the content of a file into the main output.